-Additionally, there is an interactive example called Shapes Demo that allow you to create entities and to send/receive topics by instructions given by command line.
-This example is useful to understand how XRCE protocol works along to the DDS World.
+Additionally, there is an interactive example called Shapes Demo that allows you to create entities and to send/receive topics by instructions given by the command line.
+This example is useful to understand how XRCE protocol works along with the DDS World.

-To create your own client, you can follow the instructions of Getting started page.
-This is a tutorial that describe briefly how eProsima Micro XRCE-DDS API is and how it works.
+To create your client, you can follow the instructions of Getting started page.
+It is a tutorial that describes briefly how eProsima Micro XRCE-DDS API is and how it works.

 To know more about eProsima Micro XRCE-DDS, you can read the corresponding parts to the eProsima Micro XRCE-DDS Client or the eProsima Micro XRCE-DDS Agent.
 If you are interested in how XRCE works, read Entities and Operations pages.